-If your child misses more than one day of school during any 4 week period you will be contacted by the Health Aide to help review what medical issues may be occuring that are keeping your child from school, and to support you in addressing them.
+If your child misses more than one day of school during any 4 week period you will be contacted to help review what issues may be occuring that are keeping your child from school, and to support you in addressing them.
 If this pattern continues more formal communication, offers of support and meetings will be scheduled.